-Smoothies and juicing are a popular way to make sure you’re eating plenty of fruits and vegetables, as well as getting the vitamins, minerals and other nutrients that you need for good health.
+Smoothies and juicing are a popular way to make sure you’re eating plenty of fruits and vegetables, as well as getting the vitamins, minerals, and other nutrients that you need for good health.
 If you haven’t started getting the benefits yourself yet, no problem!
-It’s time to learn why smoothies and juices can help you live a longer, healthier life, and get some tips on what not to do with them to ruin the health effects.

 Why Smoothies and Juices Are Healthy